-Questions about the SCNS and appeals regarding course credit transfer decisions should be directed to (Barbara J. Rodriguez) at (305-821-3333) or to the Florida Department of Education, Office of Articulation, 1401 Turlington Building, Tallahassee, Florida 32399-0400.
+Questions about the SCNS and appeals regarding course credit transfer decisions should be directed to (Dr. Barbara J. Rodriguez) in the (Office of Publications) or to the Florida Department of Education, Office of Articulation, 1401 Turlington Building, Tallahassee, Florida 32399-0400.
 Special reports and technical information may be requested by calling the SCNS office at (850) 245-0427 or at http://scns.fldoe.org.